 - The internship can either be paid or unpaid and need not be for credit as long as it is relevant to the student’s program of study.

-- Applicants must upload a signed offer letter of internship on company/organization letterhead, with the internship supervisor’s contact information, the start and end dates of the internship, and (for local internships only) the number of days per week the applicant will be present at the internship site to the Required Supplementary Documents section of the grant application on ZoomGrants.
+- Applicants must upload an advertisement for their internship.
+If the applicant is awarded a grant, they must submit a signed offer letter of internship on company/organization letterhead, with the internship supervisor’s contact information, the start and end dates of the internship, and (for local internships only) the number of days per week the applicant will be present at the internship site to the Required Supplementary Documents section of the grant application on ZoomGrants.

 - Funding is not guaranteed as applicants are selected competitively